For an updated review of the best mortgage lenders available click here.

 Quicken Loans is the second-largest mortgage lender in the country, but it also treats its customers well.
 Quicken has ranked first in the J.D.
 Power mortgage origination satisfaction survey for seven years in a row.
 Quicken also has a simple online application that connects borrowers to a personal mortgage specialist after submitting the application.
 Quicken offers loans with a maximum of $3 million, which is great for borrowers seeking jumbo loans.

 Sebonic uses a quick and easy online application system but really sets itself apart because of the variety of options it provides consumers.
-Sebonic issues jumbo loans up to $3 million, with some of the most consistently lowest rates in the industry.
-It also offers interest-only jumbo mortgages for payment structures that fit any type of situation.
+It issues jumbo loans up to $3 million, with some of the most consistently lowest rates in the industry.
+Sebonic Financial also offers interest-only jumbo mortgages for payment structures that fit any type of situation.

 Best mortgage lenders for reverse mortgages